 Still today, the population on both sides of the banks of Río de la Plata embraces the legend.
 Both Argentina and Uruguay feature football clubs with names taken from the myth.
 Teams like River Plate, Estudiantes de la Plata and Platense are the present-day evidence in Buenos Aires and Montevideo of the fabled roots.

-Our ferry ride seems short.
-The vivid freshwater gulf ends, and within a few minutes we set foot on Uruguayan land.
-Thrilled, we set out for an exciting day in Colonia del Sacramento at the widest river in the world.
+Our Seacat Uruguay ferry ride seems short.
+The vivid freshwater gulf ends, and within a few minutes we set foot on Uruguayan land and set out for an exciting day in Colonia del Sacramento at the widest river in the world.

-Continue reading about Colonia del Sacramento: Cool Colonial Style in Colonia del Sacramento, Uruguay
+Read about visiting the colonial city Colonia del Sacramento: Cool Colonial Style in Colonia del Sacramento, Uruguay